 The College Access program works to prepare youth and adults for post-secondary education.
-This could mean a training program that lasts a few weeks or months, or it might mean attending a 2-year or 4-year college or university.
+This could mean a training program that lasts a few weeks or months, or it might mean attending two-year or four-year college or university.
 It offers events, workshops, and personalized counseling to address the education disparity that exists among minority groups.

 Support may include:

-- Selection & Application to Colleges – The program boosts awareness and exposure to post-secondary education options through college tours, school identification, and help with applications.
+- Selection and application to colleges: The program boosts awareness and exposure to post-secondary education options through college tours, school identification, and help with applications.

 Additionally, we are prepared to help if immigrant and refugee adults are interested in “translating” their degree from another country so that it is recognized in the United States.

 To set up an individualized meeting, contact Sari at 651-789-2561 or by email.

 These events aim to not only connect adults and youth to professionals, but also to create a space that inspires curiosity, fosters conversation, propels career exploration and motivates informed action.

 Pizza with Professionals

 Professionals from different career fields and backgrounds speak with youth about who they are, what they do and what their journey has been to their current professional position.
 Youth are asked to bring questions about particular careers as well as an open minds to learn about new opportunities.